 The term BGP neighbor refers to a BGP speaker that has established such a connection.
 After establishing the connection, the devices exchange routes and synchronize their tables.
 Each device sends keep-alive messages to keep this relationship alive.

-Verify that you have dedicated a tier-0 gateway to a VMware Cloud Director edge gateway backed by NSX in the organization.
-See Dedicated Tier-0 Gateways.
+- Verify that the system administrator dedicated a tier-0 routerto an edge gateway backed by NSX in your organization.

 - Under Routing, click BGP and, under Configuration, click Edit.